Introduction to Legal Studies

 1. gain an understanding of the content and processes of the course Introduction to Legal Studies suitable for the commencement of undergraduate study.

 2. develop an understanding of the history and operation of the Australian legal system.

 3. become conversant in the terminology and jargon of Legal studies.

 4. appreciate the role of law in its relationship to everyday life.

-5. develop knowledge and skills to understand the attitudes and values involved with the legal framework of the Australian society.
+5. develop knowledge and skills to understand the attitudes and values underpinning the legal framework of our current society.

-6. develop skills related to research and academic writing for different purposes and audiences.
+6. develop skills related to research and academic writing for different purposes and audiences, including relevant legal terminology.

-2. Criminal law - Overview of criminal law; criminal liability; enforcing the law; the trial; punishment and the role of criminal law in the Australian society today.
+2. Criminal law - Overview of criminal law; criminal liability; enforcing the law; the trial; punishment and the role of criminal law in society today.